 All this being said, there are still some challenges/considerations that need to be taken into account during the current pandemic:

 1. Investors are moving slower.
 Whether this is a result of slower internal processes, e.g., vetting, due diligence, evaluation and approvals, or just general wariness, those seeking funding should be prepared for a longer process.
+Take the time to get your financials up to GAAP/IFRS standards, if not already.

 2. Due diligence will take longer and be more involved.
 If physical assets and facilities are involved, either special arrangements will need to be made for such due diligence, or deal documents will, at the request of investors, be amended to buttress the Reps/Warranties and Covenants on the part of the issuers.